TigerInAnEmptyJar/typeCase/README.md

 The first commit is exactly the state that I copied it in 2011.
 On the second commit I have it compile, not skillfully though, with gcc-4.8.
 Compile but not link.
 Using makefiles is just a pain, because you have to make sure you list the libraries in the correct order.

-I'll leave that, because the very next step is to introduce cmake.
+That's why I introduced cmake with the third commit.
+Also the makefiles are removed with this step.
+Now the command-line applications compile and link.
+But the UI-applications aren't added to the compilation yet.
+The reason is sad but simple: I'm using Qt5 to compile, but the UI still needs Qt3.
+I think, I'll leave that until I rework the UI (which I will most probably do with qml).

 Try it, if you like.
 Prerequisites are:

 * gcc-4.8 (newer versions will lead to compiler errors; yes, the compilers have become more strict)
 * boost program_options
-* Qt 4
+* Qt 5
 * root (root.cern.ch)